keras-team/autokeras/CONTRIBUTING.md

 e.g. TextClassifier, VideoClassifier,
 or a new function could be directly called by the user.
 You can modify `mkdocs/docs/start.md` to add your tutorial.
-The code example of your new task module should be added to `examples` directory.
+The code example of your new task module should be added to the `examples` directory.

 ### Readme File
 You only need to add tutorials to your code if you are contributing or updating a new task module,